General Education Requirements

 - MTH 2610 Calculus I

 *Zicklin students must complete a course in calculus for the BBA base curriculum.
 They must also satisfy the prerequisites for whichever calculus course they take.
-Therefore, these students usually take MTH 2003 and one of the calculus courses listed above.
+Therefore, these students usually take MTH 2003 or MTH 2009 and one of the calculus courses listed above.

-**MTH 2140 nor MTH 2160 do NOT meet the BBA base curriculum mathematics requirement.
+**MTH 2140 nor MTH 2160 do NOT meet the BBA or BS base curriculum mathematics requirement.
 Similarly, these courses are not recommended for students whose major requires a statistics course or another math course.